-Some results of the Monte Carlo calculations are shown in Figures 2 and 3, using conditions pertinent to mask writing.
-Figure 2 shows the electron trajectories of 100 electrons in 400nm of resist on 100nm of chrome on a glass substrate for three different electron energies, 10KeV, 25KeV, and 50KeV.
-The deposited energy distributions in resist resulting from these trajectories are shown in Figure 3 (using 100,000 electrons to get good statistics) where the physically-based assumption of radial symmetry is used to collect deposited energy in radial bins.
-Obviously, beam energy has a dramatic impact on the resulting energy deposited per incident electron.
+An example result of the Monte Carlo calculations is shown in Figure 2; the trajectories of 100 electrons in 400nm of resist on 100nm of chrome on a glass substrate for 10KeV electrons.
+The deposited energy distribution in resist resulting from these trajectories is shown in Figure 3 (using 100,000 electrons to get good statistics), where the physically-based assumption of radial symmetry is used to collect deposited energy in radial bins.